-- Development should not increase the risk of surface water flooding and the associated risk of pollution.
-Where these risks have been identified as potential problems, appropriate measures to deal with them will need to be included within any planning applications. - Any risk arising from inadequate drainage or excessive runoff from fields will need to be addressed by or on behalf of the landowner. - The capacity required to serve any new development will need to be discussed with the appropriate agencies with a view to extending the existing network or providing alternative sewage disposal facilities in accordance with the requirements of Herefordshire Council and the Water Authority; and - Where practical developers should utilise or contribute to SUDs, including measures to support biodiversity.
+- a) Surface water drainage - Development should not increase the risk of surface water flooding and the associated risk of pollution.
+Where these risks have been identified as potential problems, appropriate measures to mitigate the effects of them will need to be included within any planning applications. - Any risk arising from inadequate drainage or excessive runoff from fields will need to be addressed by or on behalf of the landowner. - Implementation of the proposed Lea Flood Alleviation Scheme will be supported. - Where practical developers should utilise or contribute to SUDs, including measures to support biodiversity. - (b) Public sewerage network and waste water treatment works - Development that may result in the capacity of the public sewerage network and/or the Lower Cleeve Waste Water Treatment Works (WwTw) becoming overloaded will not be supported.